Dreamworld Corroboree: Kakadu Wetlands

 Kakadu Wetlands is an exhibit of reptiles which features two crocodile pools for both Fresh and Saltwater crocodiles.
 A crocodile feeding show is held daily.
 Kakadu Wetlands is also home to a collection of turtles, magpie geese, water hens and brolgas.

 Koala Country

 Koala Country is an exhibit focusing on Dreamworld's collection of 58 koalas, including the first blue-eyed koala known to be born in captivity.
 The "Cuddle a Koala" feature allows guests to have a photo professionally taken holding one of the park's koalas.
 This section also features kangaroos which guests can feed and pet.
 When opening in 1987, Koala Country was home to just 14 koalas.

 Outback Adventure

 Outback Adventure is an exhibit for Australian animals native to outback habitat.
 The area includes dingos, red kangaroos, emus, southern hairy-nosed wombats, snakes, pythons, geckos, monitors, shingle-backs and other arid lizards.

+Twilight Trail

+Twilight Trail is an exhibit for nocturnal wildlife.
+The exhibit includes owls, squirrel gliders, Rufous Bettongs, carpet python and other native nocturnal wildlife.

 Presentations

 Australian Sheep Shearing Show

 Located in the Dreamworld Woolshed, the Australian Sheep Shearing Show is an interactive show held several times a day set against an outback station and providing visitors with a taste of life on an Australian farm.
 It showcases the abilities of farm dogs and shearing of a sheep.
 Guests get to try some damper and billy tea at the conclusion of the show.